Leadership Team Alignment During Organisational Change

 Engagements focused on leadership team alignment during change typically include:

-• Ongoing coaching sessions aligned to the arc of the change, so that alignment is maintained and rebuilt as circumstances shift — not just established at the start
+Ongoing coaching sessions aligned to the change journey, so that alignment is maintained and rebuilt as circumstances shift — not just established at the start

 The aim is not a leadership team that agrees with itself in a room.
 It is a leadership team that leads consistently, makes collective decisions under pressure, and gives the organisation a coherent, unified account of what the change requires.